Sun, Wang crowned WTT champions Macao - ExBulletin

-Macao – China's Sun Yingsha and Wang Chuqin achieved the singles titles on the World Table Tennis (WTT) Champions Macao 2025 on Sunday.
+– China's Sun Yingsha and Wang Chuqin won the Singles titles on the World Table Tennis (WTT) Macao 2025 Champions on Sunday.

 World No. 1 Sun successfully defended her crown with a 4-3 victory over World No. 2 and teammate Wang Manyu.
 In a moving match, Sun took the opener, stood 3-2 behind and gathered to triumph in the decisive seventh game.